deepanshubajaj/GeekyShop-WebApp/README.md

 ## 🤝 Contributing

-Thank you for considering this project!
+Thank you for considering this project! but
 **No contributions are currently accepted for this project.** Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the author - **Deepanshu Bajaj**.

 ---